AMERICAN INDIAN SPOONS

 NOTE: The Swastika

-The swastika is a very ancient symbol of good luck.
-It was used in both the Anglo world and the Navajo indians also used it, but they called it the 'rolling logs'.
 All of these spoons were made long before Hitler came to power in Germany and made this a disgusting symbol to Americans.

-This is an example of a Navajo made 'rolling log' spoon
+Examples of Navajo made 'rolling log' spoons

 The snake is somewhat sacred to the Navajo's and is not often depicted on spoons